CristinaT21/LFAF_LABS/reports/REPORT_4.md

         terminal_and_variable = {}
 ```
 ---
+For 2 variables in the production.
-Here I am trying to check if the first variable is a terminal and the second is a variable.
-If it is
+Here I check if the first variable is a terminal and the second is a variable.
+If it is, I check if the
-then I am trying to check if the terminal has already been changed.
-If it has then I am trying to
-change the production to the new variable.
-If it hasn't then I am trying to change the production to
+terminal has already been changed.
+If it has, I change the production to the new variable.
+If it has
-the new variable and add the new variable to the list of terminals changed.
+not, I change the terminal to a variable and add it to the list of terminals changed.

 ```
+                    if len(variables) == 2:
+                        # check if the first variable is a terminal and the second is a variable
-        elif production[0] in self.VT and production[1] in self.VN:
+                        if production[0] in self.VT and production[1] in self.VN:
                             # check if the terminal has already been changed
                             if production[0] in list_of_terminals_changed:
-                                new_grammar.P[index] = [(terminal_and_variable[production[0]], production[1])]
+                                new_grammar.P[state] = [(terminal_and_variable[production[0]], production[1])]
-                                productions[index] = (new_grammar.P[index])
+                                productions[index] = (new_grammar.P[state])
+                            # if the terminal has not been changed, change it
                             else:
                                 var1 = variables.pop(0)  # removes the first variable from the list
                                 new_var = new_grammar.getNewVariable()